thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2020-06-23-welcoming-our-new-residents-thoughtworks-arts-residency.markdown

 Ellen also presented a paper at the [New Media Caucus](http://bordercontrol.newmediacaucus.org/) (part of CAA - The College Art Association)  Symposium "Border Control"  at the Penny Stamps School of Art and Design at the University of Michigan, Ann Arbor, from September 19th to 22nd.

 **Andrew McWilliams and Nouf Aljowaysir** spoke virtually at [ReThink Festival - Italy](http://rethinkfestival.it/?lang=en) on Saturday, June 20th.
-In their talk, Confronting the Unknown — Art as Technology, Andrew included insights into cross-collaborative programs he helped develop at ThoughtWorks Arts, and Nouf highlighted her work as an artist and creative technologist investigating AI's social impacts.
+In their talk, Confronting the Unknown — Art as Technology, Andrew included insights into cross-collaborative programs he helped develop at Thoughtworks Arts, and Nouf highlighted her work as an artist and creative technologist investigating AI's social impacts.

 {% include image file='rethink-andy-mcwilliams.png'
    link='https://www.youtube.com/watch?v=nC9k6GiQpcc'
    caption='Andrew McWilliams and Nouf Alowaysir’s virtual talk at ReThink Festival' %}

-**Andrew McWilliams** also presented *[Incubating Art & Technology Collaborations](https://www.youtube.com/watch?v=j4GdQDyT7ck)* at ThoughtWorks Berlin in early March, where  Rachel Uma, founder of the [School of Machines, Making and Make-Believe](https://www.youtube.com/watch?v=Ik8RSxdVYLo) also spoke.
+**Andrew McWilliams** also presented *[Incubating Art & Technology Collaborations](https://www.youtube.com/watch?v=j4GdQDyT7ck)* at Thoughtworks Berlin in early March, where  Rachel Uma, founder of the [School of Machines, Making and Make-Believe](https://www.youtube.com/watch?v=Ik8RSxdVYLo) also spoke.
 In London, Andrew gave a talk on [*The origin of ClimateAction.tech*](https://www.youtube.com/watch?v=YEJ4Pu8c6bk) - an initiative he helped build to support and engage the entire tech sector in addressing the climate crisis.

-In October, Andrew presented at [All Tech Is Human](https://www.youtube.com/watch?v=yj_cQj-bKno&fbclid=IwAR2G9t_1FNeCukfBAbr0jDEAj3wq4ZAOBlGo_WuQ8Go0-fSDbUB65FCyer8) in San Francisco, where he illustrated how artist and technologist collaborations at ThoughtWorks Arts helped build social impact projects.
+In October, Andrew presented at [All Tech Is Human](https://www.youtube.com/watch?v=yj_cQj-bKno&fbclid=IwAR2G9t_1FNeCukfBAbr0jDEAj3wq4ZAOBlGo_WuQ8Go0-fSDbUB65FCyer8) in San Francisco, where he illustrated how artist and technologist collaborations at Thoughtworks Arts helped build social impact projects.

 Andrew also gave a lightning talk on the emotional detection and open source project EmoPy at [Creative Tech Week NY](http://creativetechweek.nyc/).
 [This video provides a good look at how the team focused their research](https://www.youtube.com/watch?v=4FRgdbsFvTo) and the many considerations that went into EmoPy’s development.

-## News from Past ThoughtWorks Arts Residents
+## News from Past Thoughtworks Arts Residents
-**Karen Palmer** was awarded an [honorable mention for Starts 2020 Prize of the European Commission honoring Innovation in Technology, Industry and Society stimulated by the Arts for Perception iO](https://starts-prize.aec.at/index.html), an immersive, bias detecting, AI video installation developed at ThoughtWorks Arts.
+**Karen Palmer** was awarded an [honorable mention for Starts 2020 Prize of the European Commission honoring Innovation in Technology, Industry and Society stimulated by the Arts for Perception iO](https://starts-prize.aec.at/index.html), an immersive, bias detecting, AI video installation developed at Thoughtworks Arts.
 She recently delivered the keynote at the [St. Francis College Women's Film Festival](https://www.sfc.edu/academics/undergraduate/communicationarts/womensfilmfest): ["How Storytelling can get us through this Sh\*t!"](https://www.eventbrite.com/e/st-francis-college-5th-annual-womens-film-festival-tickets-102177553814?fbclid=IwAR2QwhJKFS-VdU6hrsz6mpMnDNQO0HLO2PJtZP1sNF0vEJMwjLRKXdswj6Q) on Wednesday, April 15th.
 The festival was entirely free and fully online.

 **James Coupe** received an honorable mention from the prestigious [Prix Ars Electronica 2020 Awards](https://ars.electronica.art/prix/en/winners/#interactiveart) for his interactive, deepfake installation, [Warriors](http://jamescoupe.com/?p=2603).